SkylerClayne/hairy-don-complex/README.md

 Some html, css3 and javascript.

-Checkout the [webpage](skylerclayne.github.io/hairy-don-complex) for this repo to better understand and view what this project(s) were about.
+Checkout the [webpage](http://skylerclayne.github.io/hairy-don-complex) for this repo to better understand and view what this project(s) were about.

-Also, there are some fun features to be added in the [Conclusions](skylerclayne.github.io/hairy-don-complex/#cons) on the web page
+Also, there are some fun features to be added in the [Conclusions](htpp://skylerclayne.github.io/hairy-don-complex/#cons) on the web page.

 -------------------------------